yoaquim/lisp-practice/notes/pcl-ch3.md

 - `remove-if-not`  & `remove-if` are typical `filter` functions

+- when using `MACROEXPAND-1`, followed by a macro, it'll call the macro code with appropriate arguments and return the expansion

 - single quotes (`’`) stop Lisp from evaluating a form (a keyword, e.g. `’equal`)

 - a back quote (``` ` ```) before an expression stops evaluation just like a forward quote, **but any subexpression that’s preceded by a comma**